pierrocknroll/xapi-forum/statements/updated_post.md

-# Created a post
+# Updated a post

 ## Description

-The user has created a post within a topic.
+The user has updated a post within a topic.

 ## Example